Ibu25/Blocky/README.md

 it out.
 </p>
 <p>
 Note: The files in this repo are not actually the final version of the game.
-I didn't understand how to use Git back then so I need to search my drives to see if I can find the complete files.
+I am searching for it and will update once I find it.
 </p>